An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

-where $\alpha ,l$ are the induced $p$-variation and $p$-mean curvature on $ f(U)$.
-Moreover, $f$ is unique up to a Heisenberg rigid motion. \end{thm}
+The third part of the paper is an application of the motion equations and the structure equations obtained from the proof of fundamental theorem for curves.
+We derive the Crofton formula in $H_1$ which is a classical result of integral geometry, relating the length of a f\/ixed curve, and the number of intersections for the curve and randomly oriented lines passing through it.
+Santal\'{o} generalized the result to compact Riemannian manifolds with boundary \cite{Ren, San}.
+In the simple case $\mathbb{R}^2$, given a f\/ixed piecewise regular curve $\gamma$, the Crofton formula states that

-As the application for the motion equations and the structure equations, we introduce the Crofton's formmula in $H_1$.
-Crofton's formula is a classic result of Integral Geometry \cite{Ren}\cite{San}, relating the length of a fixed curve and the number of intersections for the curve and randomly oriented lines passing through it.
-In $\R^2$, given a fixed piecewise regular curve $\gamma$, the Crofton's formula states that where $dL$ is the kinematic density defined on the set of oriented lines in $\R^2$, $n(\l\cap\gamma)$ is the number of intersections of the line $\l$ and $\gamma$.
-We also have the analogues formula in $H_1$.
-Of particular interest is that the geometric quantity on one side is the $p$-area which is naturally raised from the variation of the volume for the domain in CR manifolds \cite{CHMY2}.
+where ${\rm d}L$ is the kinematic density def\/ined on the set of oriented lines in $\mathbb{R}^2$, and $n(\ell\cap\gamma)$ is the number of intersections of the line $\ell$ with $\gamma$.
+We have the analogues formula in~$H_1$.
+A~signif\/icant observation is that the geometric quantity on the right-hand side of the formula~\eqref{croftonidentity} is the $p$-area which naturally arises from the variation of volume for domains in CR manifolds~\cite{CHMY2}.
+By the similar technique, one of the authors also show the containment problem for the geometric probability in~$H_1$~\cite{H}.
+Recently Prandi, Rizzi, Seri~\cite{PRS} show a sub-Riemannian version of the classical Santal\'{o} formula which is applied to f\/inding the lower bound of sub-Laplacian in a~compact domain with boundary.
+The other approaches can be referred to~\cite{Pansu} (sub-Riemannian), and~\cite{Mon} (Carnot groups).